ziirish/burp-ui/docs/advanced_usage.rst

 ::

     [Global]
-    # burp backend to load either one of 'burp1', 'burp2', 'async' or 'multi'.
+    # burp backend to load either one of 'burp1', 'burp2', 'parallel' or 'multi'.
     # If you choose 'multi', you will have to declare at lease one 'Agent' section.
-    # If you choose 'async', you need to configure the [Async] section.
+    # If you choose 'parallel', you need to configure the [Parallel] section.
     # If you choose either 'burp1' or 'burp2', you need to configure the [Burp]
     # section.
-    # The [Burp] section is also used with the 'async' backend for the restoration
+    # The [Burp] section is also used with the 'parallel' backend for the restoration
     # process.
     # You can also use whatever custom backend you like if it is located in the
     # 'plugins' directory and if it implements the right interface.